-Quite possibly one of the most beautiful and challenging places to ride a mountain bike in all of Guatemala Lake Atitlán is known for its outstanding views and incredible timeless Mayan culture.
+Quite possibly one of the most beautiful places to ride a mountain bike in Guatemala.
+Lake Atitlán is known for its outstanding views and timeless Mayan culture.

 Mountain biking in Lake Atitlán

 When I first visited Guatemala I came to Lake Atitlán and I stayed.
 The area re-kindled my love for the mountain bike and gave me plenty to explore.
 Many people schedule a day or two at Lake Atitlán but you can easily spend a week here.
 There are over a dozen towns to visit and each has their own distinctive feel and culture.
 Many are accessed only by boat or lanchas – the public water taxi.

 Lake Atitán has been described as “the best weather in the world” temperatures fluctuate little throughout the year.
 Average daily temps range from 16-24°C (60-75°F)

 Dry, rocky grassy, during this season corn is harvested and many fields are left bare for months – with agricultural paths which lend themselves very well to mountain biking.

 During the rainy season (May – September) afternoon storms engulf the area around 4pm – Most days you can get out and ride in the morning with clear skies year round.
 Rains at the lake can be torrential – but short in duration, causing brief flooding.

 Maximum gear ratio for climbing.
 28×42 or 32×50